raphaelalmeidamartins/to-do-list/README.md

   <li>Add two button elements, on with <code>id="mover-cima"</code> and the other with <code>id="mover-baixo"</code>.
 When they are clicked, the selected item should be moved to above or below in the to-do list
     <ul>
       <li>Before starting the development of this feature, stop and think: what does it mean to move an item to above or to below in the <strong><em>DOM</em></strong>?
 You've already hed all the skills needed to be able to do that.</li>
       <li>Consider all scenarios when you are developing a program.
-What happens if the user try to move the first item to above or the last item to below?</li>
+What happens if the user tries to move the first item to above or the last item to below?</li>
     </ul>
   </li>
   <li>Add a button element with <code>id="remover-selecionado"</code>, that when it's clicked it removes the selected item</li>